on2-dev/share-api-polyfill/README.md

 yarn add share-api-polyfill
 ```

-Now, it will use the native share panel if it is available (only available on mobile devices) and, if not, it will enable an HTML structure in your page showing options for your users.
+Now, it will use the native share panel if it is available (only available on mobile devices), and if not, it will enable an HTML structure on your page showing options for your users.

 Here, check this demo and see the [share api polyfill in action](https://on2-dev.github.io/share-api-polyfill/demo/).

 ## The Share API

-The oficial share api works like this:
+The official Share Api works like this:

 ```js
 navigator.share({